monacofj/kobrapy/README.md

  b) improving the game by adding some awesome new features.

- KhobraPy is free software and can be distributed under the GNU General Public License vr.3 or any later version, as detailed in the included file `COPYING`.
+ KobraPy is free software and can be distributed under the GNU General Public License vr.3 or any later version.

- _If you ever use this project to implement any programming course or instruction program, the author would be glad if let him know._

  Getting started
  ------------------------------

  Please refer to the file `docs/manual.md`.

- If you're exploring KhobraPy as a programming exercise, please refer to the file `docs/exercise-directions.md`.
+ If you're exploring KobraPy as a programming exercise, please refer to the file `docs/exercise-directions.md`.

+ And if you enjoy it, the author would love to hear from you."